Bacon Potato Puff Recipe

 My mom saved this recipe from a 4-H competition that I participated in back in the 90s.
 Anything that begins with BACON and has lots of common and yummy ingredients is worth trying!
 I actually made this side dish for Easter and it’s a perfect brunch type of dish!

-Piece of potato buff with bacon bits on a plate next to casserole dish
+Piece of potato buff with bacon bits on a plate next to the full casserole.

 Why Separate Eggs?